sail-sg/envpool/docs/pages/build.rst

     # This will install bazelisk via golang, need sudo
     make bazel-install

+    # This will verbose all compile commands to help debug
+    make bazel-debug

     # This will build python wheel (.whl) file under `dist/` folder
     make bazel-build